vishaltelangre/wassup/README.md

 - Record sentiment while saving notes
   <sub><sup>(sentiment is automatically selected by analyzing the contents of
   the note based on `afinn-165` algorithm)</sup></sub>
+- Sends you an email reminder if you haven't saved a note for a while (configurable frequency)
 - Realtime dashboard
 - See recently saved notes on dashboard
 - See how your mood has been recently on the dashboard using helpful visual charts